patchwork-toolkit/agent-examples/airsensor/README.md

 Options:
 -d = debug printout
--v = Print VOC value only, nothing returns if value out of range (450-2000) -o = One value and then exit
+-v = Print VOC value only, nothing returns if value out of range (450-2000) -j = Print event in the SenML format
+-o = One value and then exit
 -h = Help, this printout
 ```